nadahameed/sort-o_CNN/README.md

 ### Song of the Week: LET'S NOT FAIL THIS LAB

 ### Bubble Sort
-* Best case: They're all sorted.
+* Best Case: They're all sorted because then it would take

-* Worst Case:
+* Worst Case: They're in reverse order.

 ### Selection Sort
-* Best case: They're all sorted.
+* Best Case:

-* Worst Case:
+* WOrst Case:

 ### Insertion Sort
 * Best case: They're all sorted.

-* Worst Case:
+* Worst Case: In reverse order